Code-Institute-Submissions/NyHagan-Statesproject_MayResub/README.md

 ## Font

 The font was largely unchanged in this project, as a design choice, as I struggled to find a font that would work better than the default font in displaying the information without compromising the look and feel of the site while also retaining a professional aesthetic.

+## Features

+- Responsive site that adapts to screen size

+- Ability of the user to log in and out of the site

+- Ability to add and remove information

+- Site can be accessed across multiple devices and browsers

+- Visually striking abd good looking site